Giants vs. Rays Player Props Betting Odds

-Bookmakers have set player props for Yandy Diaz and others when the Tampa Bay Rays visit the San Francisco Giants at Oracle Park on Tuesday at 9:45 PM ET.
+Player prop odds are among the many ways to wager on the Tampa Bay Rays-San Francisco Giants matchup at Oracle Park on Wednesday at 3:45 PM ET.

 Bet on this matchup or its props with BetMGM!